German Ethics Council: Suicide – Responsibility, Prevention and Autonomy

 The German version of the Opinion "Suicide – Responsibility, Prevention and Autonomy" has been published on 22 September 2022.
 The German Ethics Council illustrates the scope and complexity of phenomena related to suicidality, defines more precisely preconditions for fully autonomous suicide decisions, and highlights the different responsibilities of various stakeholders in the context of suicide decisions and suicide prevention.

 Humans and Machines – Challenges of Artificial Intelligence

 The German version of the Opinion "Humans and Machines – Challenges of Artificial Intelligence" has been published on 20 March 2023.
 The Council examines how digital technologies, and in particular artificial intelligence, affect human self-conception and interactions.
 In the view of the Ethics Council, the key question for an ethical evaluation is whether human authorship and the conditions for responsible action are expanded or diminished by the use of AI.
 In the Opinion, the Council addresses this question in four exemplary areas – medicine, schools, public communication and the shaping of public opinion, and public administration.

+Climate Justice

+The German version of the Opinion "Climate Justice" has been published on 13 March 2024.
+In it the German Ethics Council develops a concept of climate justice: Burdens and duties in the fight against climate change should be distributed in such a way that the minimum requirements for a good, successful life can be achieved for all human beings now and in the future.
+On this basis, the Ethics Council addresses key issues regarding responsibility in climate change and formulates recommendations.

+Normality as a process

+The German version of the Impulse Paper "Normality as a process" has been published on 16 October 2024.
+In this Impulse Paper the German Ethics Council examines how ideas about what is normal exert normative effects in many areas of society.
+One important starting point of this enquiry is the finding that neither what is considered normal nor, in contrast, what appears to be abnormal, deviant or conspicuous is simply “given”.
+Sometimes, processes of normalisation evolve gradually and imperceptibly; in other cases, open revolt against certain ideas of normality is the aim of political campaigns.